dominikmi/hashistuff-homelab/README.md

+# Note
+[Update, 2021/07/01]
+As of now, this repo is a bit obsolete, given new version of the Hashicorp trio.
+Although, it is still good for a start if you consider using Nomad, Consul and Vault version up to Nomad: 0.10.x, Vault: 1.5.x and Consul: 1.6.x.
+I am working towards Anible driven automation of the certificates management and cluster deployment.
+Stay tuned.
+Thanks.

 ## hashistuff
 This is a repository with Various works and studies on Hashicorp nomad, consul and vault.
 I appreciate all those on-line classes, and (sometimes not quite intuitive) documentation, but actually the best way is the DYI approach.
 Setting up a secure Nomad cluster supported by consul and vault featuring transit autounseal is rather a complex task.
 Hence, I divided this complex task into the list of steps in the following order: